gabor-boros/questdb-stock-market-dashboard/README.md

 settings = Settings()
 ```

-In the settings, you can notice we already defined the `celery_broker` and `database_url` settings with unusual default values.
-The hostnames are the name of the containers we defined in `docker-compose.yml`.
-This is not a typo nor a coincidence.
-As the linked container's names are available as hostnames within the containers, we can use that to connect to the desired services.
+In the settings, you can notice we already defined the `celery_broker` and
+`database_url` settings with unusual default values.
+The hostnames are the name
+of the containers we defined in `docker-compose.yml`.
+This is not a typo nor a
+coincidence.
+As the linked container's names are available as hostnames within
+the containers, we can connect to the desired services.

 Some bits are missing at the moment.
-We still have to define the correct settings and run the worker in a Docker container.
-Get started with the settings!
+We still have to define the correct
+settings and run the worker in a Docker container.
+Get started with the
+settings!

 To keep our environment separated, we will use a `.env` file.
-One of `pydantic` based settings' biggest advantage is that it can read environment variables from `.env` files.
+One of `pydantic`
+based settings' most significant advantage is that it can read environment
+variables from `.env` files.

 Let's create a `.env` file in the project root, next to `docker-compose.yml`: